ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 Now there's no paths from P1 to P2, so the protocol aborts.
 Time to find the bad guys.

-See how the graph is disconnected, and all the honest parties are on the same connected component.
+So we first notice that the edges never break between any pair of honest parties.
-It turns out that'll be true in general.
+In terms of the graph, it means that they stay on the same connected component.
-So everyone can just blame people on different connected components, and that will satisfy IA.
+So when the graph becomes disconnected, which is clearly true when the protocol aborts, the honest parties can just blame everyone on different connected components.

-To sum things up, for this subproblem, and with this really restricted adversary model, we're able to get something like SWIA.
+To sum things up, for this subproblem, and with this restricted adversary model, we're able to get something like SWIA.

-Now it's time to build a real MPQC.
+Now let's build a real MPQC off of this.

 # Strategy